tomrobertsOF/Rosenbluth.jl/README.md

 - Implementation of the original Rosenbluth and Rosenbluth (RR) algorithm for chain molecule simulations.
 - Advanced sampling techniques including the pruned-enriched Rosenbluth method (PERM) and the generalized atmospheric Rosenbluth method (GARM)
-- Support for both serial and parallel execution to leverage multi-core processors and distributed computing environments.
-- Minimal design allowing for easy use on any model
+- Minimal, extensible design allowing for easy use on any model

 ## Installation